cha2812/Sales-Performance-Insights-Analyzing-Revenue-COGS-Payment-Trends-and-Customer-Impact/README.md

 ![](pic24.png)

-## Conclusion
-In delving into the depths of our retail sales dataset, I have found invaluable insights that explain customer preferences, revenue trends, and operational methods.
-By employing rigorous data analysis techniques, we've gained clarity on pricing dynamics, payment preferences, and temporal patterns.
-These revelations empower us to tailor strategies that optimize profitability, enhance customer experiences, and steer the business toward sustained growth.
-With these insights, we're poised to make informed decisions that align with market demands and capitalize on emerging opportunities.

-The Company has 1000 invoices in its databases.
-The company sold 5,510 products at an average price of 55.672130000000000.
-They generated an income of 15,379.3690.
-The most expensive and priciest product cost 99.96 while the lowest priced product cost 10.08.
-The Customers that were members or who had membership had a slight gross margin percentage of 2385.714285762 as against the normal customers who had 2376.190476238.
-The customers preferred to pay with Ewallet, then cash and credit card last.

 ## Some recommendations to the management
 - Customize promotions and offers based on customer preferences and demographics.
 - Understand and adapt to regional payment and shopping preferences based on city demographics.